mikinty/AC-Guide/chapters/exams.md

 - Hoodie, extra shirt (in case legs get cold), headphones (if it is loud, sometimes not permitted to wear in exams but I got to use it once when there was construction outside)

 ## Reflections

+After your exam is taken, you should do a reflection.
+The idea is that you can identify your strengths and weaknesses, and also develop strategies that you can use on future exams.
+For example, if you found out that you did very poorly on assembly questions on a systems exam, then you should practice reading assembly, and then you can do better on the next exam.

+You may benefit from keeping all your exam reflections in one place, so you can review certain exams you took if needed.